shadow578/homeassistant_sma-ennexos/README.md

 1. Add `https://github.com/shadow578/homeassistant_sma-ennexos` as a custom repository, choose `Integration` as Category and add.
 2. In the HACS UI, search for `SMA ennexOS` and install it.
 3. Restart Home Assistant
-4. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "SMA Data manager"
+4. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "SMA ennexOS"

 ## Manual